modularity/logicapps-labs/samples/ai-loan-agent-sample/FORM-FIELDS-TEMPLATE.md

 # Microsoft Forms - Required Fields Template

-Use this template when creating your "Vehicle Loan Application" form in Microsoft Forms.
+This document provides the technical specification for creating the "Vehicle Loan Application" form in Microsoft Forms.

+> **📋 Setup Instructions**: For step-by-step form creation instructions, see the main [README.md](README.md) → Step 2.1 Configure Microsoft Forms.

+## Import File Available

+**Quick Setup**: Use the included `Vehicle-Loan-Application-Form-Import.docx` file for fast form creation.
+This pre-structured document contains all required fields with proper formatting for Microsoft Forms import.

+## Field Type Reference

+After importing or creating the form manually, ensure these field types are configured correctly:

 ## Form Configuration